 Earth witnessed a partial solar eclipse on Saturday from 1:32 pm to 5:02 pm (IST).
 Thought the solar eclipse was not visible in India, eclipse-chasers or sky gazer witnessed the event through live-streams of space agencies and certain observatories.

-During a solar eclipse, the moon moves between the Sun and the Earth, emitting its shadow on part of the Earth and obstructing the path of sun’s rays.
+What is solar eclipse?During a solar eclipse, the moon moves between the Sun and the Earth, emitting its shadow on part of the Earth and obstructing the path of sun’s rays.
 During the event, the Sun gets partially or totally invisible from the Earth for some time.